2021 Summer School

 Our Summer Student Programme gives early career scientists valuable laboratory experience in animal free medical research.
 It helps to show them the importance of human-relevant, non-animal science to tackle human diseases.

-Our talented students spend their summer in laboratories up and down the country developing animal free research techniques to study a wide range of illnesses.
+Our talented students spend their summer developing animal free research techniques to study a wide range of illnesses.
 From Alzheimer’s disease, to cancer and heart disease, our Summer Students advance society’s understanding of human health and help save animals from being used in these areas of research.

 Former students have found that these short projects influence their career decisions and encourage them to pursue non-animal based research careers.